- Commitments made to eliminate single-use plastics on hotel properties

 - Major international chains and boutique hotels both join campaign

 - Nearly 40 countries now committed to campaign

-Phuket, Thailand, 14 December 2017 - Dozens of hotels in one of Thailand’s most popular beach destinations have joined UN Environment’s #CleanSeas campaign, pledging to reduce the tide of plastic waste flowing into our oceans.
+Phuket, Thailand, 14 December 2017 - Dozens of hotels in one of Thailand’s most popular beach destination have joined UN Environment’s #CleanSeas campaign, pledging to reduce the tide of plastic waste flowing into our oceans.

 The Phuket Hotels Association is a non-profit organization with over 65 small boutique hotels and large luxury international chains like JW Marriot, Hyatt, Hilton, Novotel, Swissotel and more.
 One of the key strategies of the Association is to minimize and eventually eliminate disposable plastic water bottles and other forms of plastic at the hotels.

-“By joining forces with the UN Clean Seas campaign, our Hotels Association is continuing in our efforts to make a difference in and around Phuket.
-Our environment defines our destination and our management and staff of approximately 20,000 in Phuket are committed to working with local government and international organizations to move towards a cleaner Island” said Anthony Lark, President of the Phuket Hotels Association.
+“By joining forces with the UN Clean Seas campaign, our Hotels Association is continuing in our efforts efforts to make a difference in and around Phuket.
+Our environment defines our destination and our management and staff of approximately 20,000 in Phuket are committed to working with local Government and international organizations to move towards a cleaner Island” said Anthony Lark, President of the Phuket Hotels Association.

 "It's great to welcome the Phuket Hotels Association to the #CleanSeas campaign.
 Business participation is vital to turning the tide on plastic pollution in our oceans, and the tourism sector has a vital stake and key role in ensuring that beaches, coastlines and the seas are kept in pristine condition," said Erik Solheim, head of UN Environment.
 "We need everyone to get involved and take action: citizens, the private sector and governments."